hgcl/clara-le/pages/posts/9-new-website-for-2021.md

 ### [Soul (movie, 2020)](<https://en.wikipedia.org/wiki/Soul_(2020_film)>)

 We all agree that 2020 was pretty sad in terms of movie releases.
 Well, Pixar just saved the year by releasing <cite>Soul</cite>, an animated movie about passion, jazz, purpose and what it means to be alive.
-I just added it to my list of favorite Pixar movies of all time—just next to [_Coco_ (2017)](<https://en.wikipedia.org/wiki/Coco_(2017_film)>).[^2]
+I just added it to my list of favorite Pixar movies of all time — just next to [_Coco_ (2017)](<https://en.wikipedia.org/wiki/Coco_(2017_film)>).[^2]

 ## Antilibrary